 Suspicious Activity Report (SAR) is a tool to track suspicious activities that would not be normally stated in other reports.
 For example, when money laundering or fraud is suspected, financial institutions and those associated with their business should apply to the Financial Crimes Enforcement Network (FinCEN).
 These SARs are required under the Bank Secrecy Act(BSA) of 1970.
 SARs alert law enforcement agencies to potential cases such as money laundering or terrorist financing.
 SARs are an important source of intelligence not only in economic crime but also in criminal activities.
 The overall purpose of SAR is to identify illegal activities such as money laundering and terrorist financing, tax evasion, and other financial fraud.

 Although the report varies from country to country, it is often necessary to monitor any activity that could threaten public security.
 However, there is a suspicion that the account holder is trying to hide something or take illegal action.
-The report is usually sent to the country's financial crime enforcement agency to collect and analyze transactions and then report them to the relevant law enforcement agencies.
+The Suspicious Activity Report is usually sent to the country's financial crime enforcement agency to collect and analyze transactions and then report them to the relevant law enforcement agencies.
 SAR file must be submitted no later than 30 calendar days from the date of the first identification of facts that may serve as the basis for filing.

-Transaction Monitoring also has an important place for SAR.
+Transaction Monitoring also has an important place for Suspicious Activity Report.
 Transaction Monitoring responds to companies' AML (Anti-Money Laundering), CFT (Counter-Financing of Terrorism), and KYC (Know Your Customer) requirements.
 Transaction monitoring generates an alarm for suspicious situations.
 When the software issues an alarm, the transaction is automatically stopped, and the transaction is reviewed in detail by the Firm's Compliance or Risk Department.
 At this point, if the SAR comes into play and detects crime in the customer transaction, the suspicious transactions report to the AML, CFT, and KYC regulators.